johansatge/vuplicity/README.md

 <a id="installation"></a>
 ## Installation

-*Sorry, no prebuilt binaries for now...*
+*Sorry, no prebuilt binaries for now, as `1.0.0` is still in active development...*

 **1.** Install [Duplicity](http://duplicity.nongnu.org/) if needed